yetzt/node-scrpr/readme.md

 ## FTP

 Rudimentary handling for `ftp` URLs is available if the optional `get-uri` dependency is installed.

+## Local Files

+Rudimentary handling for local files is available with the `file:/` pseude-protocol.

 ## Optional dependencies